How to Scope a Software Project Without Overbuilding (2026 Data)

 - Feature list with MoSCoW priority (table)

-- User stories for "Must Have" features (bulleted list)
+- User stories for "Must Have" features (bulleted list with acceptance criteria)

 - Out of scope (explicit list of what we're NOT building)